tel: +48 888 99 98 98

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Key role in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+• Significant importance in advanced technologically fields – are utilized in computer drives, electric motors, medical devices and very advanced devices.

 Disadvantages of neodymium magnets: